Venues・Program

 507 Kamihanawa, Noda, Chiba 278-0033, Japan

-A local history museum that opened in 1959.
-The building was designed by Mamoru Yamada, who also worked on the Nippon Budokan and Kyoto Tower.
-It is the first registered museum in Chiba Prefecture and is known nationwide as a unique museum with a rich collection of soy sauce-related materials.
-There is also a community center on the same premises.
+The Noda City Local Museum, which opened in 1959, was designed by Mamoru Yamada, the architect behind the Nippon Budokan and Kyoto Tower.
+It is the first registered museum in Chiba Prefecture, renowned nationwide for its unique collection rich in soy sauce-related artifacts.
+The Noda City Civic Hall is also located on the same premises.

 One of Japan’s “Top 100 Cherry Blossom Spots,” this scenic park offers seasonal beauty year-round.
 It also features field athletics, camping, and barbecue areas in a natural setting.
 (Reservation required) Designated as a cultural property by the national and prefectural governments.